Citizen centric powering through bureaucracy

 Harry Kruiter, Robert Duiveman & Mees van Tooren have published Breaking through bureaucracy.
 Action research as puzzling, powering and problem-solving It is part of our special issue on social transformations.

-On behalf of co-authors Harry and Mees, Robert explains how his team has managed to succeed where so many fail.
+Or read how Robert, on behalf of co-authors, explains how his team has managed to succeed where so many fail.
 He writes …

 “Why do citizen-driven solutions so often stall in government systems?
 That question drove the Dutch Instituut voor Publieke Waarden (IPW) to spend over fifteen years navigating the defensive machinery of bureaucracy.
 Their answer: action research, strategically applied, can turn institutional resistance into opportunity.
 Through hands-on work with thousands of vulnerable households, IPW developed the “Breakthrough Method”—a practical framework to cut through rigid legal, financial, and procedural barriers.